oracle-sql-features/oracle-sql-features.github.io/PLSQL_Function_in_SQL.md

 The PL/SQL function can be specified in the `WITH` clause (Common Table Expression (CTE)) and then referenced in one or many SQL queries below.

-This example demonstrates how to leverage a quick PL/SQL function to get the domain of a URL by:
+This example demonstrates how to leverage a quick PL/SQL function to get the domain name of an URL:
 ```sql
 WITH
  FUNCTION get_domain(url VARCHAR2) RETURN VARCHAR2